Same-sex marriage in Sweden: Public opinion

 A Eurobarometer poll conducted in autumn 2006 found that 71% of Swedes supported legalising same-sex marriage, with support highest at 87% in Stockholm County and lowest at 58% in Jönköping County.
 This public approval was the second highest in the European Union at the time, behind the Netherlands.
 A YouGov poll conducted between 27 December 2012 and 6 January 2013 found that 79% of Swedes supported same-sex marriage, 14% were opposed and 7% had no opinion.
 A May 2013 Ipsos poll found that 81% of respondents were in favour of same-sex marriage and another 9% supported other forms of recognition for same-sex couples.

 The 2015 Eurobarometer found that 90% of Swedes thought same-sex marriage should be allowed throughout Europe, while 7% were opposed.
 A Pew Research Center poll, conducted between April and August 2017 and published in May 2018, showed that 88% of Swedes supported same-sex marriage, 7% were opposed and 5% did not know or had refused to answer.
 When divided by religion, 94% of religiously unaffiliated people, 90% of non-practicing Christians and 65% of church-attending Christians supported same-sex marriage.
 Opposition was 5% among 18–34-year-olds.

 The 2019 Eurobarometer found that 92% of Swedes thought same-sex marriage should be allowed throughout Europe, while 6% were opposed.
 A Pew Research Center poll conducted between February and May 2023 also showed that 92% of Swedes supported same-sex marriage, 6% were opposed and 2% did not know or had refused to answer.
 When divided by age, support was highest among 18–34-year-olds at 96% and lowest among those aged 35 and above at 90%.
 Women (96%) were also more likely to support same-sex marriage than men (87%).
 When divided by political affiliation, support was highest among those on the left of the political spectrum at 98%, followed by those at the center at 93% and those on the right at 90%.

-The 2023 Eurobarometer found that 94% of Swedes thought same-sex marriage should be allowed throughout Europe, while 5% were opposed.
+Support had increased to 94% according to the 2023 Eurobarometer, while 5% were opposed.
 The survey also found that 95% of Swedes thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 4% disagreed.